AJB117/BBMP-Tutorials/general/how-to-programming/fundamentals/ds.md

 ## Purpose

 I mentioned programming is about data and acting on that data.
 Well, there's more to data than just variables.
 A **data structure** is any structure that holds data.
-Certain data structures have better properties than others, e.g. better faster access time, faster insertion time, etc. Data structures are not hardware constructions; they are abstract implemented by other programs.
+Certain data structures have better properties than others, e.g. better faster access time, faster insertion time, etc. Data structures are not hardware constructions; they are abstract, implemented by other programs.
 A big part of computer science is designing data structures that are efficient.

 ## Arrays/Lists